TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-06-six-story-shaping-hats.md

 ---
 layout: post
-title: Six 3 Amigos Hats
+title: Six Story Shaping Hats
 subtitle: 6th Mar 2021
 description: "...
 Hopefully this post will start you off thinking about how the Six Thinking Hats might help your teams to discuss and agree on different aspects of the task ahead.
 That in turn should lessen ambiguity, give greater clarity on what you’re working on, and reduce issues you might otherwise have found later in the process..."
 date: 2021-03-06 20:19:00 +00:00
 author: David
-permalink: /blog/six-3-amigos-hats/
+permalink: /blog/six-story-shaping-hats/
 featured_image: /images/posts/ThreeAmigos.png
 categories:
   - Testing
   - Models
   - Agile
   - 3 Amigos
+  - Story Shaping
   - Planning
 ---

-This post is designed to give you a solid strategy for discussing and agreeing on different aspects of the task ahead, during a traditional Agile development "3 Amigos" planning session.
+This post is designed to give you a solid strategy for discussing and agreeing on different aspects of the task ahead, during a traditional Agile development ~"3 Amigos"~ Story Shaping planning session.

-## What is a "3 Amigos" planning session?
+## What is a ~"3 Amigos"~ Story Shaping session?
-Three amigos refers to the primary perspectives to examine an increment of work before, during, and after development.
+The term refers to the primary perspectives to examine an increment of work before, during, and after development.
 Those perspectives are:

 * Business – What problem are we trying to solve?
 * Development – How might we build a solution to solve that problem?